Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 8-2 in its last 10 contests, with a 7-3 record against the spread in that span.
+- Miami is 7-3 against the spread and 8-2 overall in its last 10 games.

-- The Heat have hit the over in each of their past 10 contests.
+- In their past 10 games, the Heat have hit the over nine times.

 - Miami is 13-12 against the spread and 19-6 overall when it scores more than 113.1 points.